Kamzie/Remote-execution-script/README.md

    ![Screenshot of a terminal window displaying the 06_remote_execution.sh script performing a dry run](./dry_run.png)

-2. Reboot all servers with root privileges:
+2. Add a new user with root privileges with verbosity enabled:

    ```bash
    ./06_remote_execution.sh -v -s useradd john